satish-annigeri/rcdesign/README.md

 (env) $_
 ```

-If you are using Windows operating system, the command is
+For Windows operating system, the command is
 ```bash
 > env\Scripts\activate
 (env) >_